 China is on track to overtake the U.S. as the world’s largest economy within the next few years.
 Yet much of what we think we know about the Middle Kingdom is wrong.
-China does pose opportunities and challenges for the U.S., but they aren’t what we think.
+Far from being a confident aggressor, the Chinese are in the midst of the most precarious moment in their own economic and political history since the 1980s.
+Chinese leaders are struggling to manage their own home grown debt crisis, over-heated real estate markets, and rising white collar unemployment, even as Chinese companies become more globally competitive and Chinese billionaires now outnumber European counterparts.
+China does pose huge opportunities and challenges for the U.S., but they aren’t necessarily what we think.
 In this speech, Foroohar exposes and corrects several myths about China.Read More >

 In 2008, after Lehman Brothers fell and the financial crisis and global recession began, the conventional wisdom was that we were entering an era in which government would take back power from business.
 In fact, just the opposite has happened.
 Politicians have few solutions to the huge problems of the day — such as labor bifurcation, growth, and competitiveness.
-Markets want answers, but elected leaders can’t give them — in part because for them, nearly any sort of action poses political risk.
-This presents a huge opportunity for corporate leaders and organizations that are ready to leverage their balance sheets and talents in areas like education, vocational training, information technology, urban planning, and energy efficiency.
+Markets want answers, but elected leaders have been reluctant to give them — in part because for them, nearly any sort of action poses political risk.
+This is a challenge for global businesses that find themselves under siege from populist leaders over issues like tax optimization, trade, and job creation.
+But it also presents a huge opportunity for corporate leaders and organizations that are ready to leverage their balance sheets and talents in areas like education, vocational training, information technology, urban planning, and energy efficiency.
 In this speech, Foroohar will sketch the ways that the world’s most creative companies are taking on jobs that used to be part of the public sector and the risks and potential rewards that come with it.Read More >

 - Makers and Takers